hyperledger-archives/sawtooth-rfcs/text/0000-consensus-api.md

 In order to be efficient, the consensus algorithm must be responsible for determining when to publish blocks and when to update the chain head.

-For example, in Elected Leader algorithms, only one node is authorized to publish blocks at any given time and the authorized node often does not change until it is deemed faulty.
+For example, in voting algorithms, only one node is authorized to publish blocks at any given time and the authorized node often does not change until it is deemed faulty.
 In a stable environment, this could be an indefinite amount of time.
 If consensus is not responsible for determining when to publish